 Home Owners Association

-• Adjacent home owners brought action against the HOA for damages arising out of defective roofing work done by the HOA's construction agents, resulting in water damage to the interiors of both units.
-The HOA contended the work was done by an unauthorized contractor and contested the amount of the damages.
+• Mediated a case in which adjacent homeowners brought claims against the HOA for damages resulting from defective roofing work performed by the HOA’s construction agents, which caused interior water damage to both units.
+The HOA argued that the work was performed by an unauthorized contractor and disputed the extent of the claimed damages.

 Landlord/Tenant

-• A long-term tenant displaced by fire made various habitability claims including a claim for future rent differential when the defendant landlord failed to timely invite her to return to the repaired unit.
+• Mediated a case involving a long-term tenant displaced by a fire who asserted various habitability claims, including a claim for future rent differential, alleging that the landlord failed to timely invite her to return to the repaired unit.

-• Participated in settlement of a case arising from long-term tenancy of a single-family dwelling in San Leandro.
-Plaintiffs made habitability claims including rodents, mold, operable windows, plumbing, and security complaints; Plaintiffs also alleged retaliatory attempts to evict.
-The property owner contended she responded to and repaired all conditions of which she had notice.
+• Mediated a case involving the settlement of a dispute arising from a long-term tenancy of a single-family residence in San Leandro.
+The plaintiffs asserted multiple habitability claims, including issues with rodents, mold, inoperable windows, plumbing defects, and inadequate security, as well as allegations of retaliatory eviction attempts.
+The property owner contended that she addressed and repaired all conditions of which she had received notice.

 Warranty of Habitability